giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 The Kubernetes audit logs will be shipped to our [Managed Loki](https://github.com/giantswarm/roadmap/issues/311) in the future.

+#### Custom configuration

+If the Giant Swarm default Kubernetes Audit Policy is not sufficient for your use case, you can configure as you want.

+To configure the policy for your management cluster, get in touch with your Account engineer and we will help you sort it out.

+For your workload clusters, you can deploy the [k8s-initiator-app](https://github.com/giantswarm/k8s-initiator-app) App to your cluster to deploy the whatever Audit Policy configuration you want.

+__Warning:__ Beware that the k8s-initiator-app can change Kubernetes api server settings and any misconfiguration might cause it to go down.
+We advise you to ask your Account Engineer for help to configure it safely.

 ### Machine audit logs

 To provide you with a better visibility and security, Giant Swarm offers you the possibility to access the Machine audit logs.